janicem66/147-republican-traitors/README.md

 4. Demand those Republicans like @tedcruz and @HawleyMO resign immediately
 5. Senators vote to impeach Trump

-Mitch McConnell on the Senate floor 2021: "The mob was fed lies.
+Mitch McConnell on the Senate floor Jan 19th, 2021: "The mob was fed lies.
 They were provoked by the president and other powerful people"

 The demands are inspired by @reedgalen

+## Our Demands to the Contributor/Donors to the Traitors

+If our demands are met your company will be cleared as supporting the traitors.

+1. Immediately annouce that you will no longer fund any of the 147 Traitors.

 ## To Dos